-The Provost's Advisory Group on Sexual Assault and Misconduct provides overarching leadership on campus efforts to prevent and respond to sexual assault and sexual misconduct (includes but is not limited to: sexual harassment, intimate partner violence, and stalking).
-The group advises senior campus leaders and ensures the coordination of campus prevention, response and accountability measures.
+The Provost's Advisory Group on Sexual Assault and Misconduct provides overarching leadership on campus efforts to prevent and respond to sexual assault and sexual misconduct (includes but is not limited to: sexual harassment, intimate partner violence, and stalking.
+During the 2018-2019 academic year, the PAGSAM will be reviewing its charter.
+Currently, the group advises senior campus leaders and ensures the coordination of campus prevention, response and accountability measures.